Srinath-N-Gudi/pywinmemscanner/README.md

 ## Installation

-You can easily install **PyWinMemScanner** using PyPI with the following command:
+You can easily install **PyWinMemScanner** using pip with the following command:

 ```bash
 pip install pywinmemscanner